hobbysiege/terrain-tiles/README.md

 ## Alternatives
 - Table saw blades are 1/8" thick.
 If you felt so inclined, you could get 1/4" material and cut the grooves into your boards.
-- Print it using the stl file ive added.
+- Print it using the stl file I've added.
 Make modifications to it, share it back here.

 ## Example
 ![a cardboard example of this concept](images/6.jpg)